edgedb/edgedb/docs/datamodel/objects.rst

 *multiple inheritance*.
 This mechanism allows building complex object types out of combinations of more basic types.

-``std::Object`` is the root of the object type hierarchy and all object types in EdgeDB extend ``std::Object`` directly or indirectly.
+``std::BaseObject`` is the root of the object type hierarchy and all object types in EdgeDB, including system types, extend ``std::BaseObject`` directly or indirectly.
+User-defined object types extend from ``std::Object``, which is a subtype of ``std::BaseObject``.

-.. eql:type:: std::Object
+.. eql:type:: std::BaseObject

     Root object type.